21Minus Call for Proposals

 - Workshops/Skill-shares: Share a skill.
 Facilitate a drop-in activity or a 20–40-minute workshop.

-- Performances: Create a piece of performance art, host an open mic, do an improv act, lead a guided tour, dance, put on a fashion show, play live music, or DJ a set.
+- Performances: Create a piece of performance art, host an open mic, do an improv act, dance, put on a fashion show, play live music, or DJ a set.

 - Printed materials: Pass out zines, comic books, stickers, posters, or other printed materials.

-- Installations: Build an environment visitors can step into, make a giant sculpture, create an interactive prompt.
+Installations: Build an environment visitors can step into, make a sculpture, create an interactive prompt.

 FAQs